avilabon/MDEF_Albert/docs/term2/T2-03-CommunicatingIdeas.md

 ![Tandem interview](../images/Tandem.JPG){Width=100%}

 To carry out this exercise, the three of us went on an excursion through a beautiful natural area.
 Spending several hours together walking in an environment different from the class gave us the opportunity to have very interesting and rewarding conversations.
-We talk about many topics related to each person's life moment and their present and future concerns and hopes.
+We talk about many topics related to each person's life moment and our present and future concerns and hopes.
 It was a beautiful day with some sensitive, kind and committed people.

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/uJcjDwr-P6c?si=U5LkO38Zky57NFUL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>